 - Label Sensitive Areas: Use signage to clearly mark areas where valuables are stored or where extra caution is required.
 For example, place “Fragile” signs on boxes containing delicate items.

-Before starting a renovation, review your homeowners’ insurance policy to understand what coverage you have in case of accidental damage.
+Before starting a renovation, review your homeowners’ insurance policy to understand what coverage you have in case of accidental damage and the potential cost involved.
 If necessary, consider adding extra coverage or purchasing a separate policy to cover high-value items during the renovation.
+It is also crucial to maintain access to and safeguard the bathroom, as it is a central area that may require protective measures during remodeling.

 - Document Your Belongings: Take photos of valuable items before the renovation begins.
 This documentation can be useful if you need to make an insurance claim.